aiskhak/moose-rz-mixing-length/README.md

 Each case folder contains ready-to-run input files, run scripts, post-processing scripts, and reported tables.

-The case-generation scripts are intentionally not included.
 The stored MOOSE input files are the reproducible inputs used for the reported results.

 Edit the MOOSE executable path in the run scripts before running on a different system.